monikaperez/genepy/utils/README.md

 - askif: ask the user a questions and returns the y/n answer
 - inttodate: converts an int to a string date.
 - datetoint: converts a date to an int
+- showcount: pretty print of i/size%, to put in a for loop
+- combin: outputs the number of comabination of n object taken k at a time
+- dups: shows the duplicates in a list
+- makeCombinations: produces probability of X event happening at the same time. wil compute it given binomial probabilities of each event occuring and the number of trials
+- closest: returns the index of the value closest to K in a lst
+- compareDfs: compares df1 to df2.
+Shows col difference, index difference, nans & 0s differences

 _in ./plot.py_

 - scatter: makes a hoverable/zoomable bokeh scatter plot
+- bigScatter:
 - CNV_Map: makes a hoverable Copy Number plot using bokeh
 - volcano: makes a searchable volcano plot for a Differential expression experiment using bokeh
-- plotCorrelationMatrix: makes a hoverable bokeh correlation matrix
+- correlationMatrix: makes a hoverable bokeh correlation matrix, works with annotations, pvalues, clusters, etc.
 - venn: makes a venn diagram from a list of sets
 - mergeImages: merge multiple pngs/pdfs together into one
-- addTextToImage adds a text in an image to a specific location
+- addTextToImage: adds a text in an image to a specific location
+- SOMPlot: a tool that uses simpSOM's package output (which produces self organizing maps), to plot its output in an interactive fashion.

 ## other necessary tools